OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 +++
-title= "Debricking CORE 9G25: Understanding the boot process" date= 2018-05-20T11:02:29+02:00 series = ["Unbrick CORE 9G25"] author = "Auke Willem Oosterhoff" description = "First post about fixing a bricked CORE 9G25 using SAM-BA." slug = "debricking-core-9g25-understanding-the-boot-process" draft= true
+title= "Debricking CORE 9G25: Understanding the boot process" date= 2018-05-20T11:02:29+02:00 series = ["Debrick CORE 9G25"] author = "Auke Willem Oosterhoff" description = "First post about fixing a bricked CORE 9G25 using SAM-BA." slug = "debricking-core-9g25-understanding-the-boot-process"
 +++

 At [ACS Buildings][acs] one of our products is build around [CORE 9G25][core9g25].
-This System on a Module (SoM) has a the 400 MHz ARM CPU [AT91SAM9G25][at91sam9g25] from Atmel (which has been bought by Microchip).
+This System on a Module (SoM) has a 400 MHz ARM CPU [AT91SAM9G25][at91sam9g25] from Atmel (which has been bought by Microchip, so you might see also see both names on websites and datasheets).
 It also contains 256 MB of RAM and a NAND flash of the same size.
-The following image shows the SoM, it's taken from the website of [CoreWind][corewind].
+The following image shows the SoM, taken from the website of [CoreWind][corewind].

 {{<figure src="/img/core9g25.jpg">}}

 The vendor doesn't ship the SoM with an empty NAND.
 It already contains 2 bootloaders, a Linux kernel and a root filesystem.
-Because these programs are quite old we reflash the NAND and replace the stack with more recent versions of the programs.
-Reflashing the NAND is dangerous and can lead to bricked and unusable devices.
+Because these programs are quite old we reflashed the NAND and ieplaced the stack with more recent versions of the programs.
+Reflashing the NAND is dangerous and can lead to bricked and therefor unusable devices.
 In a series of 3 posts I'll demonstrate how to fix a bricked CORE 9G25.
-In this first post I'll explain how normal reflash procudere and boot procedure of the CORE 9G25 work.
+In this first post I'll explain how a normal reflash procedure and boot procedure of the CORE 9G25 work.
 The second post will be about reflashing the NAND using the tool SAM-BA on Linux.
 The third post will be about the same thing, but then Windows is used to fix the NAND.

 ## Reflash procedure
-Reflashing the content on the Nand is easy when all goes well.
-During boot, the bootloader U-boot look for an USB drive to be present.
-When it's found so U-Boot will look for files with specific names, load them into RAM before writing them to specific segments of the NAND flash.
-So if you want to replace the Linux kernel you've to make sure to put a file called `uImage` on the USB drive.
+Reflashing the content on the NAND is easy when all goes well.
+During boot, the bootloader U-Boot looks for an USB drive to be present.
+When it's found U-Boot will look for files with specific names, load them into RAM before writing them to specific segments of the NAND flash.
+So if you want to replace the Linux kernel you have to make sure to put a file called `uImage` on the USB drive.
 The snippet below shows the output of the U-Boot script that replaces the content on the NAND.